7 Benefits of No-Code ETLs for Data Ingestion

 Companies today need a way to ingest vast amounts of incoming data from a growing number of sources, which traditionally falls to manual ETL pipelines.
 The ETL (extract, transform, and load) process is a crucial step in bringing in clean, usable data into your operational systems —especially considering that 80-90% of data that's generated is unstructured.

 As the volume of data continues to rise, businesses relying on manual processes aren't able to keep up.
-Already, 63% of employees can't find the insights they need in the required timeframe.
 Outdated technology, slow processes, understaffed teams, and a lack of data literacy skills prevent people from quickly accessing information.

 No-code ETL data pipelines solve these issues by introducing a better, faster way of ingesting external data.
 Advancements in no-code tools and AI have done away with the need for manual work and bottlenecks to help companies clean, validate, and ingest data without writing a single line of code.
 These advancements present a myriad of benefits, such as automating workflows, reducing costs, and keeping your company competitive.